What is smart TV?

 Samsung smart TV

-Almost all of Samsung's newer televisions are 'smart', starting from the 5500-series models and upwards.
-You get Samsung's 'smart hub' homescreen, plus a good web browser and a wide range of apps, including all the major UK catch-up TV services.
+Samsung's Tizen smart TV platform has evolved since its launch in 2015 into one of the best around.
+That said, while the other major TV brands have incorporated services such as Freeview Play and YouView - handy smart electronic programme guides with catch-up TV built-in - Samsung hasn't gone with the crowd.

-We have in the past found Samsung's smart-TV platform to be easy to use, although getting around is a bit more of a challenge on TVs with just the standard remote.
-Samsung also offers a 'smart touch control' remote with a laptop-style track pad for your thumb, but it's only available on more premium models.
+We've found Samsung's smart-TV platform to be easy to use, although getting around is a bit more of a challenge on TVs with just the standard remote.
+More expensive Samsung TVs come with a voice-control remote - this has been dubbed the 'One Remote' for 2017 models.
+While it lacks a motion-sensitive on-screen pointer that we see from other manufacturers, the One Remote is essentially a flashy universal remote.

-For 2015, Samsung has announced a brand new smart-TV service powered by Tizen software, previously seen on smartwatches and mobiles.
-This has a completely redesigned user interface, backed up by a revamped smart-TV remote.

 Find your new Samsung set with our Samsung TV reviews.